 Volume refers to the number of reps and sets performed during each workout season (4).

-- Sets: This workout involves a total of 22 sets- 4 sets for each of the large muscle groups, and 3 for the small muscle groups.
+• Sets: Our full-body dumbbell workout involves a total of 22 sets- 4 sets for each of the large muscle groups, and 3 for the small muscle groups.
 If you find that you can't complete all 22 sets within 45-90 mins, do 3 sets for each muscle group (for a total of 18 sets).

 Frequency